LiorSinai/TransformersLite.jl/README.md

 Done.

-## Dependencies
+### Dependencies

-Other than Julia this requires:
+Other than Julia this requires Python for:
-- Python for the HuggingFace datasets package.
+- HuggingFace datasets package.
 - Jupyter notebooks.

 Optional packages: